Teknomancer/sysprocalc/README.md

 ### Executable and Library

 The project is split into a main executable `sysprocalc` and the core parser/evaluator library (`spceval`).

-Though I do not have any current plans of publishing the library as a crate, the library and executable are not tightly coupled.
+While I don't have any plans of publishing the library as a crate, the library and executable are not tightly coupled.
 The library exists in its own workspace, making publishing it as a crate easier in the future.

+There are no binary downloads available, so you'll have to build the sources for now.

 ### Building from source